Robie writes to help people acquire financial strength. She got her MBA from the University of Venice, Italy.

-We both agreed that the mortgage would be the only debt that we would ever have, and so we made choices to make that happen—at least until the kids will go to college!
-When I say we have no other debts than our mortgage, I really mean it: we have bills, but no other monthly payment that includes interests.
+We both agreed that the mortgage would be the only debt that we would ever have, and so we made choices to make that happen—at least until the kids go to college!
+When I say we have no other debts than our mortgage, I really mean it: we have bills but no other monthly payment that includes interests.

-How did we stay "debt free"?
 When we got pay raises, we maintained the same lifestyle as before.
 That’s the only way to set aside some savings.
-If you increase your monthly expenses every time your income increases, there will never be money for special purchases or emergency.
+If you increase your monthly expenses every time your income increases, there will never be money for special purchases or emergencies.

 Buying a Car Only When You Really Need It

 When we needed a car, it had to be a used one, valued whatever we had in the savings account at that time.
 In the 18 years we’ve been married we have been driving four different cars, but never paid a penny in loan interests.

 Car dealers don’t really like that, they want your money, and they love to get you to sign up for a loan with them.

 Three of the cars were used ones, purchased from privates.
 One was brand new, a 2002 Honda Accord, which we are still driving, and we chose it for the reliability, the great gas efficiency, and because we could afford it with our savings.